- About High School Camp

 What about computers?

-We encourage students to bring a laptop or desktop computer if one is available.
+We encourage students to bring a laptop if one is available.
 Ready access to one’s own computer greatly facilitates research and block writing.
 All debaters will have access to institute and Augsburg College computers during the workshop.

 What should I wear?

 Casual attire is entirely appropriate.
 Please be sure to pack comfortable shoes.
 It also gets hot, especially in the dorm.
 However, in other parts of campus Augsburg has a variety of air-conditioning options for buildings, so layers are a good idea.

 Students who choose a residential stay will live in double-occupancy dorm rooms on the Augsburg College campus.
 Students must provide their own linens.
 The dorms are a short distance from the academic buildings/recreation facilities.
 All dorms have washers/dryers available to do laundry at no additional cost.
 Students should definitely bring fans for their camp stay, the Urness Tower does not have air conditioning.

 Can I pick my roommate?

 You may indicate your roommate preference when filling out the online registration form.
 We do our best to honor requests.

 Where do we eat?

 Meals are provided by the Augsburg College food service.
-Meals are served buffet-style and accommodate persons with any special dietary needs.
-Let us know if you have vegetarian or other requirements so we can make sure any such needs are met.
+Meals are served buffet-style in the cafeteria and can accommodate persons with any special dietary needs.
+Let us know if you have vegetarian or other dietary requirements so we can ensure any such needs are met.

 How can I receive mail?